 This post may contain affiliate links.
 If you make a purchase using my link, I'll receive a commission at no extra cost to you.
 Thank you for supporting this blog!

 Looking for group boards to promote your latest blog post in?
 Awesome!
 Joining Pinterest boards is an incredible way to bring more exposure to your blog and get your content in front of more eyes.
 Today, we’ll be going over 5 methods you can use to find new boards, some tips to consider before applying to them, and how to join them.

 From Pingroupie to Facebook, there are tons of places you can find new boards.
 And by the end of this post, you should have a list of some great group boards you can join and share your work in.

-This is definitely the most popular resource when looking up group boards.
-It’s been awhile since it’s been updated, but it has loads of options on it and can be a great place to start your search.
+Pingroupie is an awesome resource for finding new group boards to join.
+It has loads of options to browse through and can be a great place to start your search.

 When you’re looking for a board to join, just type a keyword related to your niche in the title or description area, and click order by repins.

 That way you’ll see which boards have had more active pinners.
 You can also click on the board link and see for yourself if the board is still active.
 One way you can do this is by clicking on a few recent pins, scrolling to the bottom and clicking the button with three dots to see where the pin was pinned to.
 The more recent the repin, the better!